Olsztyn: World War I, interbellum and World War II

 In the interwar period, numerous Polish organisations operated in the city, including the Polish Scouting and Guiding Association, Union of Poles in Germany, a People's Bank (Bank Ludowy), local Poles organised a school, library, puppet theatre.
 The Polish Consulate also operated.
+Apart from Gazeta Olsztyńska, new Polish newspapers were issued in the city, i.e. the youth magazine Życie Młodzieży.
+Dwutygodnik młodzieży polskiej w Niemczech from 1924, and the Mazurski Przyjaciel Ludu and Mazur newspapers dedicated to the nearby region of Masuria in 1923–1928 and 1928–1939, respectively.
+As a result of pro-Polish publications, the Mazur newspaper was suspended twice in 1933, its editors were twice fined by German courts, and the German administration threatened to close it down on several occasions.
 After the January 1933 Nazi seizure of power in Germany, Poles and Jews in Allenstein were increasingly persecuted.
 In 1935, the German Wehrmacht made the city the seat of the Allenstein Militärischer Bereich.
 It was then home of the 11th and 217th infantry divisions and 11th Artillery Regiment.
 At the same time, the football club SV Hindenburg Allenstein played in Allenstein from 1921 to 1945.

 Beginning in 1936, members of the Polish minority were increasingly persecuted, especially members of the Union of Poles in Germany.
 In early 1939, many local Polish activists were expelled.
 In an attempt to rig the results of an upcoming census and understate the number of Poles in the city and region, the Germans terrorized the Polish population and, in May 1939, the Gestapo confiscated 10,000 Polish information leaflets in the headquarters of the Gazeta Olsztyńska.
 In August 1939, Germany introduced martial law in the region, which allowed for even more blatant persecution of Poles.
 In August and September 1939, the authorities carried out mass arrests of local Poles, including the chairman of the local Polish bank and his assistant, the chief of the "Rolnik" Cooperative, and the principal of the local Polish school.